Search resumes after 3 tubers died, 2 disappeared on river - WTMJ

 He said it’s not unusual for people to float the river on tubes or rafts in the area, but most get out and walk around the dam, which is marked by signs.

-Duke Energy spokesman Jeff Brooks said the employee at the Dan River Combined Cycle Station who called 911 wasn’t available for an interview.
+Duke Energy spokesman Jeff Brooks said the employee who spotted the tubers near the Dan River Combined Cycle Station and called 911 wasn’t available for an interview.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.